AliAfs/SiT_3D/README.md

 - Download the data by referring to the instructions provided in the [`download_data.ipynb`](./download_data.ipynb) notebook.

 - Convert the dice files into compressed numpy arrays using the [`network_final.mlab`](./network_final.mlab) script in MeVisLab.
-Make sure to specify the output directory in the 'RunPythonScript' module of the network.
+Make sure to specify the output directory in the `RunPythonScript` module of the network.

 - Run the [`main_test.py`](./main_test.py) file and make sure to specify the 'data-location' argument.
 > python main.py --batch_size 16 --epochs 100 --data-location './data'